twalpole/user_impersonate2/README.md

 ## Note

-This is a fork of Engine Yard's no-longer-maintained [`user_impersonate`](https://github.com/engineyard/user_impersonate) gem.
+This is a fork of Engine Yard's no-longer-maintained [`user_impersonate`](https://github.com/engineyard/user_impersonate) gem and is its official successor.
 It supports Rails 3.2.x and Rails 4 and has been tested against Ruby 1.9.3, 2.0.0 and 2.1.0.

 ## Overview